The Boom Will Come – Why Every Workplace Has a Blind Spot

 We teach leaders that these tools also make them better parents, spouses, and friends.

 As for the series—we want to make Left of Boom more accessible.
 The book is long and dense.
-This series is meant to give people quick, practical steps they can take right now.
+This series gives people quick, practical steps they can take right now.

 We’ll share our greatest hits—things you can do over the next year to make a real difference in your culture.